appdevdesigns/opsportal_docs/tutorial/tutorial_sprint0_04_outsourceUIDesign.md

 + `/assets/mockup_setup.js` :  Contains any javascript code the UI designer needs to animate his mockup

 At this point in the Sprint, I now send my UI developer the project design document, and tell him to prepare [their own copy](../develop/develop_contribute.md) of the project:
+> NOTE: if your going through the tutorial, you don't need to do any of the following things.
+This is just what I tell our UI designer how to get started working with our mockups.

 + [setup a development environment](../develop/develop_setup.md)
 + git clone [THEIR Fork](../develop/develop_contribute_fork.md) of the project